Coming soon: Fall 2021 Living On-campus Guide

 Residents have access to their own building and room via key or key cards.
 Residents are not permitted in residence halls where they do not reside.

-Room changes will be extremely limited to reduce the exposure of students outside their units.
-Exceptions will be made in case of emergencies.
+The room change process is temporarily closed.
 Residents will need to work through roommate conflicts and are encouraged to follow the steps here.
 You may also work with staff to help guide you.

 All Residential Life staff are available to talk with students who: need help navigating a difficult interpersonal situation (e.g. roommate conflict), are feeling homesick, or generally want to find out about resources on Binghamton University's campus.